llmrel/llmrel.github.io/call-for-papers.md

 1. **Demo Proposals** (2 pages): Interactive tools or systems demonstrating uncertainty-aware LLM applications.
 Description of interactive tools or applications related to LLM reliability or uncertainty.
     The submission must include a link to the codebase that implements the tool/application or, if hosted online, a link to the live system.

-All submissions should be formatted using the AAAI 2026 author kit and will be peer-reviewed by the program committee.
-Accepted papers will be presented either as talks or posters.
+Please submit your contributions via OpenReview.
+All submissions should be anonymous and formatted using the AAAI 2026 author kit.
+We welcome submissions of original, unpublished material, as well as work that is currently under review or published within the past six months.

+**Accepted papers**.
+The workshop is non-archival, however, the accepted papers will be made public via OpenReview.
+All accepted papers will be presented as posters and the top contributions will also be presented as spoltlight presentations.
 The workshop will be non-archival, and authors are free to submit their work to other venues.

+**Reviewing**.
+Authors should nominate at least one person to review submissions, with an expected reviewing load of at most 3 papers.

+**LLM use policy**.
+In the preparation of manuscripts, the use of LLMs is only allowed as a general-purpose writing assist tool.

 ### Important Dates: